Syedjunaid30/AI-Driven-NLP-to-SQL-Query-and-visualization/README.md

 - 📝 Converts natural language to SQL queries
 - 📊 Visualizes query results with interactive charts
 - 🔐 Admin panel for managing configurations and viewing analytics
 - 🛠️ Built with Flask, MySQL, and modern front-end libraries

+## Planned Features (Upcoming)
+- User-friendly natural language query interface
+- Dynamic SQL generation with support for complex queries
+- Data visualization with different chart types (bar, pie, line)
+- Secure user authentication and role-based access
+- Admin features to manage users and database connections
+- Query history and saved queries for users
+- Export query results in CSV/Excel format
+- Error handling and query optimization suggestions
+- Responsive UI with improved user experience

 ## How to Run
 1. Clone this repository